shanto001971/online-video-editing-platform/README.md

 // Add your work explanation here
-I will add an attractive section
+I will add an attractive section navbar and footer will be implemented in this project

 // authentication will be implemented in this project